-Where planning permission is granted the development must commence within three years of the date on which it was granted.
-If the permitted development has been commenced within this time period but the Development & Planning Authority is of the opinion that the development will not be completed within a reasonable period, it may issue a Completion Notice.
+Where planning permission is granted the development must commence within three years of the date on which it was granted or such other shorter period as may be specified in the grant of planning permission.
+If the permitted development has been commenced within this time period but the Authority is of the opinion that the development will not be completed within a reasonable period, it may issue a Completion Notice.